-One of the best things about Greece is the weather.
-There are varying climates throughout the country, but Athens has tolerable weather even during the winter compared to northern and central Europe.
-This is a guide of things to do in Athens in winter.
+One of the best things about Greece is the weather and this is a guide to things to do in Athens in winter.

 If you have additional recommendations for Athens in winter, please leave them in the comments section for us to explore next time and for potential travelers to the Greek capital city.

 Here are the average winter temperatures in Athens:

 - Temperatures in Athens in November: highs of 18 C (74 F), lows of 15 C (60 F)

 - Temperatures in Athens in December: highs of 15 C (59 F), lows of 8 C (47 F)

 - Temperatures in Athens in January: highs of 13 C (56 F), lows of 7 C (44 F)

 - Temperatures in Athens in February: highs of 14 C (57 F), lows of 7 C (44 F)